openstack/ironic/doc/source/drivers/oneview.rst

 The Mitaka version of the ironic OneView drivers only supported what we call **pre-allocation** of nodes, meaning that resources in OneView are allocated prior to the node being made available in ironic.
-This model is deprecated and will be supported until OpenStack's `P` release.
+This model is deprecated and will be supported until OpenStack's Pike release.
 From the Newton release on, OneView drivers enables a new feature called **dynamic allocation** of nodes [6]_.
 In this model, the driver allocates resources in OneView only at boot time, allowing idle resources in ironic to be used by OneView users, enabling